1) Magic Johnson, Lakers, 1980

 22) Tom Gola, Warriors, 1956

-When Gola helped lead the Warriors to the NBA championship as a rookie in ’55-’56, it was just a continuation of his winning ways at every level.
-He had previously carried his Philadelphia high school team to the state title in 1951, then La Salle to the NIT championship in 1952 and the NCAA title in 1954.
-It’s no wonder the (then Philadelphia) Warriors were keen to grab him with their territorial draft pick in 1955.
-Slotting seamlessly into the lineup at shooting guard, his ball handling skills were a key component on a team headlined by spot-up scoring specialist Paul Arizin and paint bruiser Neil Johnston.
-Gola was also a terrific rebounder for his size, finishing second on the Warriors in the category and averaging a double-double for the playoffs.
-There were some lulls for him during the playoffs but he exploded in Philadelphia’s final three games, averaging 17.0 points, 11.0 rebounds, and 6.3 assists as the Warriors finished off the Pistons in the NBA Finals.
-Gola likely expected his winning ways to just continue indefinitely but he would never return to the NBA Finals in his 11-year NBA career, let alone earn another championship.
+Leading the Warriors to an NBA title as a rookie was just a continuation of Gola’s winning ways at every level.
+He had previously carried his high school team to a Pennsylvania state title, then La Salle to NIT and NCAA Tournament championships.
+Slotting seamlessly into the Warriors lineup at shooting guard, his ball handling skills were a key component for the already talented team.
+Gola was also a terrific rebounder for his size, finishing second on Philadelphia in the category and averaging a double-double for the playoffs.
+There were some lulls for him during the playoffs but he exploded in the Warriors’ final three games, averaging 17.0 points, 11.0 rebounds, and 6.3 assists to close out the NBA Finals.
+Gola likely expected his winning ways to continue indefinitely but he would never return to the Finals again in his 11 NBA seasons.

 23) Tyler Herro, Heat, 2020

-All-Stars Jimmy Butler and Bam Adebayo were the main catalysts for the Heat’s surprising run to the 2020 NBA Finals but credit is also largely due to the man appropriately named Herro.
-Though he was a lottery pick in 2019 out of Kentucky, Herro spent almost the entirety of the pre-bubble ’19-’20 season coming off the bench behind a fellow rookie, the undrafted Kendrick Nunn.
-But when Nunn was struggling in The Bubble, due in part to complications from having contracted COVID-19, Herro stepped in and stepped up.
-He initially remained on the bench behind Goran Dragic but made the most of his increased playing time, especially in the Conference Finals against Boston.
-Herro averaged 19.2 points, 6.3 rebounds, and 4.8 assists in that series.
-He had a near triple-double in Miami’s game one win, then dropped a career high 37 in their game four victory.
+When fellow rookie Kendrick Nunn was struggling during the ’19-’20 restart, the Heat turned to a man appropriately named Herro.
+Though he was a lottery pick of the Heat, Herro had played limited minutes behind the less heralded Nunn all season.
+That changed in the playoffs, when Herro became first a sixth man extraordinaire and later the starting shooting guard.
+In a Conference Finals upset of the Celtics, Herro averaged 19.2 points, 6.3 rebounds, and 4.8 assists per game.
+He had a near triple-double in Miami’s game one win, then 37 points in their game four victory.
 This marked him as the third youngest player to score 30+ points in a playoff game and was just the start of his superlatives in the 2020 postseason.
-He eventually became the youngest player to start an NBA Finals game (breaking Magic Johnson’s record), set the mark for most total postseason three-pointers by a rookie, and broke Alvan Adams’ rookie record of most consecutive playoff games scoring double-digit points.
+Herro later became the youngest player to start an NBA Finals game (breaking Magic Johnson’s record), set the mark for most total postseason three-pointers by a rookie, set the rookie record of most consecutive playoff games scoring 10+ points.

 Next up in Rookies